Mostly contracting random maps: Locally constant linear cocycles

 As mentioned, $A$ is quasi-irreducible if and only if the equator $E$ is trivial.
-In such case, we take $X = V = P(\mathbb{R}^m)$ in the above definition seeing quasi-irreducible cocycles as a particular case of almost-irreducible cocycles.
-Nonetheless, the class of almost-irreducibe cocycles also includes other cocycles that are not quasi-irreducible, as we discuss below.
-For this cocycles $E$ is non-trivial and $X$ must be a compact subset of the projective space that strictly attracts the dynamics away from the equator.
-Under the assumption of simplicity of the first Lyapunov exponent, the existence of a compact invariant set outside the equator is characterized in Proposition~\ref{claim:F-invariant}.
-However, the definition of almost-irreducible cocycle imposes an even stronger condition: the dynamics is attracted into an open set $V \subset X$.
+In such a case, we take $X = V = P(\mathbb{R}^m)$ in the above definition, seeing quasi-irreducible cocycles as a particular case of almost-irreducible cocycles.
+Nonetheless, the class of almost-irreducible cocycles also includes other cocycles that are not quasi-irreducible, as we discuss below.
+For these cocycles, $E$ is non-trivial and $X$ must be a compact subset of the projective space that strictly attracts the dynamics away from the equator.
+Under the assumption of simplicity of the first Lyapunov exponent, the existence of a compact invariant set outside the equator is characterised in Proposition~\ref{claim:F-invariant}.
+However, the definition of almost-irreducible cocycle imposes an even stronger condition: the dynamics is attracted into an open set $V \subset X$. \\

 \begin{exap} Take $\Omega=\{0,1\}^\mathbb{N}$, $\mathbb{P}=\frac{1}{2}(\delta_{0}+ \delta_{1})$ and $A\in \mathrm{L}_{\mathbb{P}}(2)$ given by